turingschool-examples/backend_mod_1_prework/README.md

 1. Open your terminal
 1. Navigate to where you would like to save your prework
    I suggest creating a directory named 'Turing' and within that directory, a folder named 'Prework'
-1. Enter the following into your terminal `git clone <paste the copied ssh link>` You know have a copy of this repository on your local machine!
+1. Enter the following into your terminal `git clone <paste the copied ssh link>`
+   You now have a copy of this repository on your local machine!
 1. In your terminal, `cd backend_prework`
 1. And, `atom .`
 1. This will open the repository in the Atom text editor